-The Company and its subsidiary are exposed to credit risk primarily with respect to trade and other receivables and deposits with banks.
+The Group is exposed to credit risk primarily with respect to trade and other receivables and deposits with banks.
 The maximum exposure to credit risk is limited to the carrying amounts as stated in the statement of financial position.

 Trade and other receivables